CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 | 9  |  100  | 1.667s |
 | 10+  |  0  | 0s |

+If he is already in a countdown and you put the cameras back up this countdown will not be affected - he will take it as soon as you put the cameras down.

+### Freddy at camera 4B
+Freddy's behaviour changes when he's at camera 4B - the one immediately outside your office.
+* He will no longer automatically fail his movement opportunities when the cameras are up.
+* There is an exception - looking at camera 4B will continue to make him fail his movement opportunities.

+He will attack when both of these conditions are met:
+* He succeeds a movement opportunity
+* The cameras are up and you are looking at a camera that isn't 4B

+### How Freddy differs to Bonnie and Chica

+* Freddy cannot enter your office when your camera is down.
+He can only enter while you are looking at a camera that isn't 4B while the doors are open.
+* Once he is outside your office, he pretty much never leaves.
+If he gets a successful movement opportunity while at 4B and the door is closed, he moves back to 4A rather than all the way back to the dining room.
+* Once Freddy is inside your office, he will only jumpscare you when the camera is down.
+Unlike Bonnie and Chica, he will not pull the camera down if you spend too long in it - you could theoretically win by never putting the camera down once he's inside.
+* While the cameras *are* down, his chances of jumpscaring you are 25% every 1 second (meaning theoretically he could be in your office and never jumpscare you).

 Despite common belief, if you run out of power, not moving does not slow down the time you have before Freddy attacks you.